cristianrgreco/home-server-flux-setup/README.md

 1. Grafana to use LB
 2. Pihole to use LB
 3. Configure router to use pihole
+4. MetalLB to ansible
+   1. Consider doing it all via flux
-4. Do not port forward and expose internal services
+5. Do not port forward and expose internal services
+6. Update docs
+7. Hardcoded LB IPs in prod values so re-deployment wouldn't change